manvimadan12/Importance-of-MAP-in-predicting-mortality-/README.md

 `install.packages("superLearner")`

-#Results
+# Results
-The initial importance validated our hypothesis.
+The variable importance graph given in the picture below validated our hypothesis.
+The findings indicate that there is merit in the hypotheiss and it should be investigated further.

 We made it to the top 10 teams in the Hackathon with our solution.
+It can partly attributed to the uniqueness of the hypothesis as we did not use any of the standard questions provided to us during the DAtathon, instead came up with a new hypothesis that leveraged the experience of the clinicians.

 # License
 [MIT](https://choosealicense.com/licenses/mit/#suggest-this-license)